-The Climate Plan is also designed to build on and expand the significant investments Louisiana has already seen to build on its traditional industrial and manufacturing strengths while providing lower carbon products or processes that can better meet the changing demands of the market.
-In 2021 alone, major investments have been planned for the state that consist of new facilities or expansions in biofuels, renewable diesel, and hydrogen and liquefied natural gas with carbon capture.125 This slate of announcements verifies studies and models showing the economic potential associated with this type of investment for Louisiana.
-EPS tool analysis indicates that the highest potential for job creation from efforts to meet the United States' Paris Agreement commitments in Louisiana are driven by industrial fuel switching.126 A study by the Rhodium Group estimates that jobs in Louisiana associated with capital investments in carbon capture could produce between 2,700 and 4,000 total jobs per year on average over the next fifteen years and an additional 1,700 to 2,500 jobs would be created each year to operate and complete retrofits.127 Not only do these activities present opportunities for Louisiana to create jobs through retrofitting and new facilities construction, but they also help pilot technologies and approaches that can be used on similar facilities around the country and the world with Louisiana experience at the center.
+The Climate Action Plan is also designed to build on and expand its traditional industrial and manufacturing strengths while providing lower-carbon products and processes that can better meet changing demands of the market.
+In 2021 alone, major investments have been planned for the state that consist of new or expanded facilities for production of biofuels, renewable diesel, and hydrogen and liquefied natural gas with carbon capture.
+122

+This slate of announcements verifies studies and models showing the economic potential associated with this type of investment for Louisiana.
+EPS tool analysis indicates that the highest potential for job creation in Louisiana will be driven by industrial fuel switching.
+123 A study by the Rhodium Group estimates that jobs in Louisiana associated with capital investments in carbon capture could produce between 2,700 and 4,000 total jobs per year on average over the next fifteen years and an additional 1,700 to 2,500 jobs per year to operate and complete retrofits.
+124 Not only do these actions create jobs through retrofitting and new facilities construction, but they also help pilot technologies and approaches that can be used on similar facilities around the country and the world with Louisiana experience at the center.

-The Louisiana Climate Action Plan also supports activities like the plugging of orphaned wells and addressing methane leakage that can reduce economic losses for companies while preventing the release of powerful greenhouse gases and creating jobs.128 Procurement changes in Louisiana to preference clean materials proposed in this plan also help create demand for low-carbon products and materials that will help encourage and reward changes to manufacturing processes and create a market for new or emerging products.
-Procurement changes in the Climate Action Plan also support the production of Louisiana agriculture and forestry products.
+The Climate Action Plan also supports activities like the plugging of orphaned wells and addressing methane leakage that can reduce economic losses for companies while creating jobs and preventing the release of GHGs.
+Procurement changes in Louisiana to preference low-carbon materials also create demand for low-carbon products that encourage and reward changes to manufacturing processes and create a market for emerging products.
+Procurement changes also support the production of Louisiana agriculture and forestry products.

-Other actions and investments supported by the Climate Action Plan also encourage economic opportunities more broadly.
+Other actions also encourage investment and economic opportunities more broadly.
 Improvements to public transportation for urban and rural residents, rail connections between major cities, and the expansion of broadband internet access across the state all reduce GHG emissions while connecting workers to opportunities, promoting economic activity and commerce, and bringing greater access to goods and services.

 Leaders and new partnerships are already laying the groundwork for an inclusive, low-carbon economy.
 In December, 2021, The Greater New Orleans Development Foundation received a competitive \$500,000 grant from the U.S. Economic Development Administration's Build Back Better Regional Challenge to develop a green hydrogen energy cluster to decarbonize the south Louisiana industrial corridor.
-Partnering across government, academic institutions, businesses, nonprofits, and economic development organizations, the H2theFuture plan includes specialized worker training, infrastructure investment in green hydrogen, carbon utilization and sequestration, naval engineering, and the creation of a clean energy research center and startup incubator.
-This proposal also seeks to provide benefits to energy workers, rural communities, and historically marginalized populations while protecting the environment and transforming the economy.129
+Partnering across government, academic institutions, businesses, nonprofits, and economic development organizations, the H_2 theFuture plan includes specialized worker training, infrastructure investment in green hydrogen, CCUS, naval engineering, and the creation of a clean energy research center and startup incubator.
+This proposal also seeks to provide benefits to energy workers, rural communities, and historically marginalized populations while protecting the environment and transforming the economy.
+126